Curriculum Vitae

 • National Museum of Racing and Hall of Fame, Saratoga Springs, NY

-• Maltz Museum, Beachwood, OH - exhibition / images of Betty Gold, Holocaust survivor
+• Maltz Museum of Jewish Heritage, Beachwood, OH - exhibition / images of Betty Gold, Holocaust survivor

 • Private collections